SwiftKitz/Datez/README.md

 Super small and compact dates library to get sh*t done!

+_Even though I shipped it with my app, I still need to invest the time to set this up, and finalize the API.
+Contributors welcome!_

 ## Highlights

 + __Only two custom structs to worry about _(value types FTW!)_:__